Nueva Esparta: Spanish colonization

 In 1526, the town was elevated to the category of Villa with the name of "Villa de Santiago de Cubagua", although it seems that this title was never used.
-On September 13, 1528 this town was granted the rank of city, was given a coat of arms, the first ordinances were issued granting the city political autonomy and its name was changed to "Nueva Cádiz".
+On September 13, 1528, this town was granted the rank of city, was given a coat of arms, the first ordinances were issued granting the city political autonomy and its name was changed to "Nueva Cádiz".
 Through these ordinances, the city of Nueva Cádiz, today recognized as the first city of Venezuela, did not depend on Spanish aid from Santo Domingo, and could trade directly with Castile.
 This helped the inhabitants of Nueva Cádiz to stimulate their activity.
 They set about building their city, replacing the huts with stone houses, material brought from Araya, and increasing the number of inhabitants.

 Between 1531 and 1532, the pearly beds showed the first signs of exhaustion.
 The growing population with scarce means of living, created in New Cadiz problems of supply of food, water and firewood.
 Foodstuffs arrived from Santo Domingo, water from the Manzanares River in Cumaná, and firewood was transported from Isla Margarita.
 When pearls were scarce, they sought new fisheries, and with the authorization of the Royal Court of Santo Domingo and King Carlos I, they moved to Cabo de la Vela.

 The disappearance of the Cubagua population was a slow process due mainly to the lack of water, the resistance of the Indians to the exhausting work of the pearl fisheries, and to the conquests of distant lands.
 The visit of the French corsairs meant a serious threat to the survival of the city.
-Likewise, caribbean boats prowled the contours of the island.
+Likewise, Caribbean boats prowled the contours of the island.
 However, the fundamental cause of Cubagua's depopulation was the disappearance of the oyster beds.

 The population did not migrate all at once.
 Coinciding with the boom in fisheries in Cubagua there is already a migration to Cabo de la Vela, because there were not enough of them in Cubagua.
 By 1537, the island was becoming depopulated and in 1541, history indicates that a hurricane hit the island, possibly following an earthquake, and its inhabitants fled to Margarita and founded a town.
 In 1543, French pirates arrived at the ruins of Nueva Cádiz, where some 10 inhabitants still remained, and left the city in flames, causing the island to be abandoned once again.

 Although the exact date of its total abandonment by the Spaniards in this early period is not known, history indicates that by 1545, a group of residents of Nueva Cádiz aspire to incorporate Margarita under their jurisdiction, which confirms the existence of a population on the island at least for that date.

 In 1676, the Marquis of Maitenon with a fleet of 10 ships and 800 French buccaneers attacked Margarita Island and Cumaná.
-This bold action motivated the Spanish to build several forts on the island.
+This action motivated the Spanish to build several forts on the island.